danini-the-panini/WangTiling/README.md

 WANG TILING!
 ============

 This is an implementation of "Wang Tiling" in Java 2D.
+It's meant as an aid for texture artists to test their tile-based textures simply and easily.

 Usage
 -----

 Run it (ant run, or through netbeans) and just drag an image file into the window, it's that easy!

-Clicking in the window re-tiles (or randomises) the texture.
+Clicking on the window toggles visibility of coloured seams.

 You will also find the following example tile-based textures: